 In this story, Satyakama Jabala, a young seeker from a family of modest means, approached the great sage Gautama and asked to be accepted as his student.
 Satyakama yearned to learn the knowledge of Brahman, the Absolute.
 The Guru graciously accepted Satyakama.
 Before imparting the teachings on Brahman, however, the Guru gave Satyakama four hundred lean and weak cattle and instructed him to take good care of them.

 For years, Satyakama lived in the forest, lovingly tending the cattle.
 Because Satyakama cared for them so faithfully and attentively, the cattle grew strong and healthy and they multiplied, eventually reaching one thousand in number.
 One day, when Satyakama was seated under a peepal tree, keeping an eye on the cattle and remembering his Guru, an older bull of the herd addressed him: “O Satyakama, there are now a thousand of us.
 Lead us to the house of the Guru.”
 Satyakama thanked the senior bull.
-Much to his astonishment, the bull then proceeded to expound upon one aspect of Brahman.
+Much to his astonishment, the bull then proceeded to expound upon one aspect of Brahman, the Absolute.

 When Satyakama arrived back at his Guru’s ashram with the thousand cattle, he shone with the light of his attainment.
 And he embodied, in equal measure to the knowledge he possessed, incredible humility.
 Satyakama’s entire being reflected the presence of quietude.